Aristarkhov/BetaBoilerplate/README.md

-# MoonBeta
+# MagneticBeta

 Example of smart beta modeling using PCA in MATLAB.
 Real-time data retrieving from Yahoo.Finance
 Inputs are array of symbols and desired date frame